lollogabe/BSc-Thesis/README.md

 * `/paper/`: Contains the final PDF of the thesis (`thesis.pdf`) and the corresponding presentation slides (`presentation.pdf`).
 * `/src/`: Contains the Python code used for the computational simulation and exact diagonalization of the Hamiltonian, as discussed in the thesis.

+## Acknowledgments

+Special thanks to professor **Andrea Pelissetto** for his guidance in the making of this project.

+## Contact

+For questions, feedback, or collaborations feel free to [email me](mailto:lollogabe@icloud.com) or to contact me on [LinkedIn](https://www.linkedin.com/in/lorenzo-gabellini-phys).

 ## How to Cite

 If you find this work useful in your research, please consider citing it: